tiby312/broccoli-project/report/src/ch4-aabb-data-layout.md

 The default layout is almost always the fastest.
 There are a few corner cases where if T is very small, and the bots are very dense, direct is faster, but it is marginal.

-The default layout is good because during dinotree construction and querying we make heavy use of aabb's, but don't actually need T all that much.
+The default layout is good because during broccoli construction and querying we make heavy use of aabb's, but don't actually need T all that much.
 We only need T when we actually detect a collision, which doesnt happen that often.
 Most of the time we are just ruling out possible colliding pairs by checking their aabbs.

 Yes the times we do need T could lead to a cache miss, but this happens infrequently enough that that is ok.